-Understanding State Statutes on Minimum Marriage Age and Exceptions (Last updated: July 1, 2019)
+Understanding State Statutes on Minimum Marriage Age and Exceptions (Last updated: August 1, 2020)

-The chart below serves as a legal resource for understanding state statutes on minimum marriage age in all 50 states and the District of Columbia.
-It highlights the youngest age at which an individual may legally be married (the age "floor," if specified by statute) in each state and DC, provides the text of key statutes on issuing marriage licenses to minors, and links to the statutory text.
+The chart below serves as a legal resource for understanding state statutes on minimum marriage age in all 50 states and the District of Columbia1.
+It highlights the youngest age at which an individual may legally be married (the age "floor") in each state and DC, provides the text of key statutes on issuing marriage licenses to minors,2 and links to the statutory text.

 Most states require the parties to be at least age 18 (the typical age of "majority," or legal adulthood) to marry without parental consent or judicial approval.
 Age 18 is therefore often referred to as a state's "statutory minimum marriage age."
-That term can be misleading, however, because statutory exceptions that apply if there is parental consent or if a judge approves of the marriage, and/or in case of pregnancy, can in effect drop the true minimum marriage age much lower.
-In fact, some states actually set no bottom-line age floor by statute (that is, a lower limit below which a child cannot be married, even if exceptions are met).
+That term can be misleading, however, because statutory exceptions that apply can in effect drop the true minimum marriage age much lower.
+More than half of all states allow parties between the ages of 16 and 18 to be married based on parental consent alone.
+Fifteen states allow parties younger than age 16 to be married; depending on the state, the exception is based on judicial approval and/or if one party is pregnant or has had a child3.
+In fact, ten states' statutes actually set no bottom-line "age floor" (that is, a lower limit below which a child cannot be married, even if exceptions are met).

-Lax statutory exceptions based on parental consent (which can hide parental coercion) or pregnancy (which can be evidence of rape) can actually facilitate forced marriages and often leave older minors especially unprotected.
-Many states allow parties between the ages of 16 and 18 to marry with parental consent alone.
-Many states also allow parties younger than age 16 to marry with judicial approval and/or if one party is pregnant or has had a child.
-Even when judicial approval is required, however, serious gaps in protection exist.
-Among many other shortcomings, judges are often given little to no guidance for their decision-making, and minors are seldom appointed counsel or afforded other rights in those proceedings.
-As a result, judges can serve to rubber-stamp parental consent rather than act as independent gatekeepers against the abuse and exploitation of children in the guise of marriage.
+Lax statutory exceptions based on parental consent (which can hide parental coercion) or pregnancy (which can be evidence of rape) can facilitate forced marriages and often leave older minors especially unprotected.
+Even when judicial approval is required, however, serious gaps in protection can exist.
+Among other shortcomings, judges are often given little to no guidance for their decision-making, and minors are seldom appointed counsel or afforded other rights in those proceedings.
+As a result, judges can serve to rubber-stamp parental consent rather than act as independent gatekeepers against the abuse and exploitation of children under the guise of marriage.4

 A growing national reform movement is building momentum, as states recognize that their current laws put children at unacceptable risk.
-Since the Tahirih Justice Center spearheaded the enactment of a new law in 2016 that made Virginia the first state to limit marriage to legal adults, more than 25 states have taken up reform bills, and a total of 20 states have enacted new laws to end or limit child marriage.
+Since the Tahirih Justice Center spearheaded the enactment of a new law in 2016 that made Virginia the first state to limit marriage to legal adults, a total of 25 states have enacted new laws to end or limit child marriage5.
+More reform bills are pending or will be introduced in upcoming legislative sessions.

-For legislative updates and other information about child marriage in the United States, including additional state-specific and national legal analyses, please contact the Tahirih Justice Center at policy@tahirih.org or visit www.tahirih.org/childmarriagepolicy.
+For legislative updates and other information about child marriage in the United States, including additional state-specific and national legal analyses, please contact the Tahirih Justice Center at policy@tahirih.org or visit www.tahirih.org/childmarriage.

-At a Glance: How Do State Laws on Minimum Marriage Age Compare?\
+At a Glance: How Do State Laws on Minimum Marriage Age Compare?6